Bunkr-2FA/.github/profile/README.md

 Bunkr enables asset protection on Solana by utilizing the widely known TOTP (**T**ime-based **O**ne**T**ime **P**assword) 2FA standard that can be found [here](https://en.wikipedia.org/wiki/Time-based_one-time_password).

-It it compatible with all major Authentication Apps and is frequently used in web2 as a means to secure account access
+It is compatible with all major Authentication Apps and is frequently used in web2 as a means to secure account access

 ## ❌ Problem
 Wallet security is still lacking inside web2 and on Solana.